shahiduljahid/python_practical/README.md

-# Python Practical Programming Experiment Reports
+## Python Practical Programming Experiment Reports 📚🚀

 This repository contains reports for two experiments conducted in the Python Practical Programming course.

+### Initial Setup 🛠️

+**Create .env File:**

+- Create a `.env` file and store your dataset paths like this:

+DATASET_FOLDER=
+APPLE_DATASET=
+APPLE_DATASET_WITH_IMG=
+DRONE_DATASET=
+VOC_DATASET=
+ANN_FOR_APPLE_DATASET=
+ANN_FOR_DRONE_DATASET=
+SELF_ANNOTATED_DRONE_DATASET=
+MODEL_FOLDER_PATH=

+**Dataset & Models:**

+- You can download the class work dataset and models from [this git repo](https://github.com/shahiduljahid/DATASET_AND_MODELS)
+- Use these models to test your code and explore their parameters.

-## Experiment 1: Installing Python and PyCharm
+### Experiment 1: Installing Python and PyCharm 🐍💻

-This report details the process of setting up a Python programming environment.
-It covers the following topics:

-- Installing Anaconda for Windows
+**Install PyCharm:**

-- Installing PyCharm IDE
+- Download the PyCharm Community Edition installer from [https://www.jetbrains.com/pycharm/download/](https://www.jetbrains.com/pycharm/download/).
-- Creating a new Python project in PyCharm
-- Opening an existing Python project in PyCharm
-- Packaging Python programs using conda

-**Key Learnings:**

-- Understanding the importance of setting up a dedicated Python environment using Anaconda.
-- Familiarization with PyCharm IDE for streamlined code development.
-- Introduction to basic Python concepts and problem-solving.
+- Follow the installation instructions on the website.

-## Experiment 2: Installing Python Platforms and Object Detection with YOLOv8
+### Experiment 2: Installing Python Platforms and Object Detection with YOLOv8 🧠🤖

-This report explores the installation and utilization of various deep learning platforms, focusing on object detection using YOLOv8.
-It covers:
+This report delves into installing and using various deep learning platforms, focusing on object detection using YOLOv8.
+We'll cover:

-- Installing PyTorch for Windows
+- Installing PyTorch for Windows 🪟
-- Installing PaddlePaddle for Windows
+- Installing PaddlePaddle for Windows 🪟
-- Installing TensorFlow for Windows
+- Installing TensorFlow for Windows 🪟
 - Building and training a YOLOv8 object detection model with PyTorch
 - Experimenting with different YOLO models and batch sizes

 **Key Learnings:**

 - Setting up popular deep learning frameworks (PyTorch, PaddlePaddle, TensorFlow) on Windows.
-- Understanding the concept of object detection and its application with drone imagery.
+- Understanding the concept of object detection and its application with drone imagery 🚁
-- Building, training, and evaluating YOLOv8 models using the Ultralytics library.
+- Building, training, and evaluating YOLOv8 models using the Ultralytics library
-- Exploring the impact of different model configurations and batch sizes on performance.
+- Exploring the impact of different model configurations and batch sizes on performance 📈

-## Installation Instructions
+### Installation Instructions 🛠️

 To replicate the experiments, follow these installation steps:

 1. **Install Anaconda:**

-   - Download the Anaconda installer for Windows from the official website: [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution).
+   - Download the Anaconda installer for Windows from [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution).
-   - Follow the installation instructions provided on the website.
+   - Follow the installation instructions on the website.
 2. **Create a Conda Environment:**
    - Open Anaconda Prompt.
    - Create a new environment named "CLASS_WORK":
      ```bash